bsddork/arduino_RGBMusicalBench/README.md

 Color Hue conversion was made possible by http://www.brianneltner.com Code was copied from: http://blog.saikoled.com/post/43693602826/why-every-led-light-should-be-using-hsi

-Button control library from https://github.com/pkourany/clickButton Library was modified to run on Arduino.
+Button control library from https://github.com/bsddork/clickButton Library was modified from the original to run on Arduino.